Contents

 Multiple threads are created within a single process.

-These threads share the same memory space used by the process,
+These threads share the same memory space (Heap) used by the process, allowing for easy data sharing and exchange.

-unlike other programming languages such as C/C++,
+In versions before Python 3.13, unlike other programming languages like C/C++,

 Python’s multithreading was limited by the Python GIL (Global Interpreter Lock).